toumorokoshi/depsaw/README.md

 # depsaw

-A jackhammer to remove deps for bazel projects
+A tool to analyze dependencies for bazel projects.

 ## What is depsaw?